Experience 250 Years of Heirloom Vegetables and History in Old Salem, North Carolina

 old-salem-community-gardenBack forty of the Bethabara community garden.

 Gardeners renting plots today must follow Moravian traditions, growing only those vegetables from an approved list and planting them diagonally across the garden’s rectangular beds.
-Missing from the list are tomatoes and corn.
-The Moravians and many others in the 18th century believed tomatoes were poisonous, and corn was considered suitable only for animal feed.
+Tomatoes and corn are missing from the vegetables planted there because the Moravians and many others in the 18th century believed tomatoes were poisonous, and corn was considered suitable only for animal feed.

 old-salem-medicinal-garden=butterflyThe garden’s Monarch Butterfly Way Station.